asafshpigler/react-equilateral-polygon/README.md

-#Equilateral Polygon
+# Equilateral Polygon

-A component for rendering an Equilateral Polygon based on amount of sides
+A React component for rendering an Equilateral Polygon

 ## Installation

-Using the package manager [npm](http://npmjs.com).

 ```bash
 npm i react-equilateral-polygon